-USS Germantown (LSD 42) SCAT training
+USS Germantown (LSD 42) SCAT Training

 |0

-This work, USS Germantown (LSD 42) SCAT training [Image 5 of 5], by PO1 Toni Burton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Germantown (LSD 42) SCAT Training [Image 9 of 9], by PO1 Toni Burton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT